 Medical Editor: John P. Cunha, DO, FACOEP

 5% Dextrose and Electrolyte No. 75 Injection (multiple electrolytes and dextrose injection, type 3) is a fluid and electrolyte replenishment and caloric supply used as a source of water, electrolytes and calories or as an alkalinizing agent.
-This medication is available in generic form.
-Common side effects include skin redness, inflammation, and swelling, or infection at the injection site.
+5% Dextrose and Electrolyte No. 75 Injection is available in generic form.
+Common side effects of 5% Dextrose and Electrolyte No. 75 Injection include:

 Dosage of 5% Dextrose and Electrolyte No. 75 Injection is dependent upon the age, weight and clinical condition of the patient as well as laboratory determinations.
 5% Dextrose and Electrolyte No. 75 may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, 5% Dextrose and Electrolyte No. 75 Injection should be used only if prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.

 Our 5% Dextrose and Electrolyte No. 75 Injection (multiple electrolytes and dextrose injection, type 3) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.